cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/1-cosmjs-objects.md

 ---

-When using Docker note:
+When using Docker, note:

-* `--name checkers` that matches the name you wrote in `RPC_URL`.
+* `--name checkers` matches the name you wrote in `RPC_URL`.
 * `--network checkers-net`, which is reused shortly if you also run your `npm` tests in Docker.
 See the paragraph on Docker network, later in this section.

-Now if you run the tests in another shell:
+Now, if you run the tests in another shell:

 <CodeGroup>